To nominate, click here.

 - The PA must be a current PSPA Member.

-- The physician assistant must have performed humanitarian work locally or abroad for a minimum of 2 years.
+- The PA must have performed humanitarian work locally or abroad for a minimum of 2 years.

-- There must be supporting documents indicating how the physician assistant has improved accessibility and quality healthcare to the underserved.
+- There must be supporting documents indicating how the PA has improved accessibility and quality healthcare to the underserved.
 (For example, testimonial letters from patients that may have benefited from the humanitarian acts, and/or other healthcare providers who have witnessed the charitable deeds).

 PSPA PRECEPTOR OF THE YEAR

-The PSPA Preceptor of the Year Award honors a Physician Assistant, Physician or Nurse Practitioner who has demonstrated a commitment to excellence in the clinical education of PA students as a mentor and instructor.
+The PSPA Preceptor of the Year Award honors a PA, Physician or Nurse Practitioner who has demonstrated a commitment to excellence in the clinical education of PA students as a mentor and instructor.

 Criteria:

-- The candidate must be a Physician Assistant, Physician or Nurse Practitioner.
+- The candidate must be a PA, Physician or Nurse Practitioner.

-- The Physician Assistant must be a PSPA Member.
+- The PA must be a PSPA Member.

 - The candidate is a practicing provider who has served as a primary preceptor for at least 2 or 3 students in the previous calendar year.
 Additional criteria: examples of how the preceptor has enhanced the PA students’ learning and examples of ways in which the preceptor is a good role model and/or advocate of the PA profession.